alan-turing-institute/Data-Study-Group-/IT documents/Data Assessment App - instructions for project managers.md

 ![](Web%20app%20instructions%20images/PM%20Data%20App%20Images/workpackage%20created_LI.jpg)

 Your projetc has now been created complete with participants, dataset information and workpackages.
+You are now ready to send instructions to your data reprentatives/ PIs / referees.
+Please see some example instructions here: https://github.com/alan-turing-institute/Data-Study-Group-/blob/master/IT%20documents/Classification%20-%20Instructions%20for%20data%20providers%20sml.pdf

+Don't forget that when you invite new users to the app - you'll need to let them know what their user name is.

 # How to view data assessment outcomes